laravel/docs/cashier-paddle.md

 > **Warning**
 > Paddle's subscriptions cannot be resumed after cancellation.
 If your customer wishes to resume their subscription, they will have to subscribe to a new subscription.

+<a name="multiple-subscriptions"></a>
+### Multiple Subscriptions

+Paddle allows your customers also to have multiple subscriptions.
+For example, you might run a sports service that offers a swimming subscription and a gym subscription.
+Depending on how frequently you come you can have different prices for each of these types of subscriptions.
+Of course, customers should be able to subscribe to either one or both.
+In you application you can make the differentiation between these two types of subscriptions by making use of the `$name` parameter when referencing subscriptions.

+For example, if you want to let the customer start a swimming subscription:

+    use Illuminate\Http\Request;

+    Route::post('/swimming/subscribe', function (Request $request) {
+        $request->user()->newSubscription('swimming')
+            ->price($swimmingMonthly = 12345)
+            ->create($request->paymentMethodId);

+        // ...
+    });

+Notice how the first parameter of `newSubscription` is now `swimming`.
+This is to differentiate from other types of subscriptions.
+Usually in most services there's only one type of subscription and then this can stay to its `default` value.

+Using a different type of subscription will allow you to handle plan changes separately without affecting the other subscription.
+Thing such as invoicing and billing cycle will also differ for these two type of subscriptions.

+Now let's create a gym subscription as well for the customer:

+    use Illuminate\Http\Request;

+    Route::post('/gym/subscribe', function (Request $request) {
+        $request->user()->newSubscription('gym')
+            ->price($gymYearly = 67890)
+            ->create($request->paymentMethodId);

+        // ...
+    });

+In this example, the customer opted to pay for the yearly gym price.
+Now let's say that after a while the customer decides to also go for a yearly swimming membership.
+We can simply swap the price on the swimming subscription:

+    $user->subscription('swimming')->swap($swimmingYearly = 34567);

+Now the customer has two annual billed subscriptions.
+After a while the customer might decide to cancel their gym membership:

+    $user->subscription('gym')->cancel();

+And now their gym subscription will end after the grace period while their yearly swimming membership will continue.
+As you probably already understand you can use any action you like against one subscription without affecting the other one.

+> **Note**
+> When choosing a subscription type which is used as the `$name` parameter it's important to know that you cannot change this afterwards as it's directly saved in the database alongside your subscription.

 <a name="subscription-trials"></a>
 ## Subscription Trials